mariaedwards/calls-history/README.md

 ## Implementation

+As a side note, I am not familiar with the details of the Django ecosystem and haven't worked with Django professionally, so my library choices and implementation were the results of research.
+Similarly, I haven't worked with swr and Next.js professionally.

 ### API Server

-As a side note, I am not familiar with the details of the Django ecosystem and haven't worked with Django professionally, so my library choices and implementation were the results of reading documentation, StackOverflow, and blog posts using chatGPT.

 1. Set up project structure and install Django and Django REST framework.